Ideful/Ideful/README.md

 Hi there!
 My name is Konstantin.<p></p>

-Here you could find my projects
+Here you could find my projects.

 ### Contacts: